Cash Flow Valuation

 A dollar in your hand today is worth more than a dollar to be received in the future because if you had it now, you could invest it, earn interest, and end up with more than one dollar in the future.
 An example would be if you had $100 today and invested it at 5% then you would have $105 in a year.
 The present value (PV) is $100 and the future value (FV) is $105 and the interest rate (i) would be 5%.
 Next, I'll show you how to figure out one value when you have the other.

-The process of going from todays value (PV) to tommorow's value (FV) is called compounding.
+The process of going from today's value (PV) to tomorrow's value (FV) is called compounding.
 Expanding on the example above, if someone started with $100 and invested it at 5% and had $105 at the end of year 1, then he could take that $105 and invest it at 5% again and could make an extra $10.25 ($105 times 5%) during year 2 and would have a total of $110.25.
-Fortunately, you don't have to figure out the profits one year at a time, you can figure out the compounded future value by using the following formula:
+Fortunately, you don't have to figure out the profits for each year and add them up, you can figure out the compounded future value by using the following formula:

 FV = PV*(1+i)n